Selecting the Right Industrial Fan for a Warehouse

 CFM = Room Volume / Minutes Per Air Exchange | Room Volume = L x W x H (room dimensions)

-Minute Air Exchange Chart For Commercial and Industrial Applications
+Air Exchange Minute Chart for Commercial and Industrial Applications

 Typical